particle-iot/docs/src/content/tutorials/cellular-connectivity/introduction.md

 {{!-- END do not edit content above, it is automatically generated 921d1b74-0130-49e9-9322-3da75e405e4e --}}

+- See the [Carrier List](/tutorials/cellular-connectivity/cellular-carriers/?tab=CountryDetails) for compatibility in specific countries.
+- Global 2G/3G devices should not be used in the United States because of the [2G/3G sunset](/tutorials/cellular-connectivity/introduction/#united-states).

 ## By Modem

 This table lists all SKUs, sorted by the type of cellular modem in the device.